Disney World’s Advanced Dining Reservations – Everything you need to know!

 To see how Disney’s Advance Dining Reservations work, and for answers to all your questions, visit here: Dining Reservations at Disney World – FAQs – and All Your Questions Answered!

-DISNEY’S CURRENT RULES DURING COVID: All Guests may now make dining reservations online up to 60 days in advance.
+DISNEY’S CURRENT RULES DURING COVID RESTRICTIONS: All Guests may now make dining reservations online up to 60 days in advance.
+You can do this from 7:00 AM to 11:00 PM Eastern Time.

 FOR ADDITIONAL DETAILS ON DINING DURING COVID: Check Disney’s Site Here.